-Since the chances of an EMP aren’t particularly high, having a Kindle loaded with eBooks is great.
-Just to be safe, wrap it in aluminum and place it one of those Faraday cages you can get from Amazon.
+Since the chances of an EMP aren’t extremely high, having a Kindle loaded with eBooks is great.
+Just to be safe, wrap it in aluminum and place it in one of those Faraday cages you can get from Amazon.

 As far as book selection, you can never go wrong with the classics.
 Your kids will find them both entertaining and useful, particularly since there wont’ be any school for them to attend.